mediapress/mpp-media-rating/readme.txt

 == Description ==

-An add-on for MediaPress.
-Allow users to rate on media from single gallery page, single media page and from light box.
-Site admin have options like which component media can be rated, what type of media can be rated and who have accessibility to rate on media.
-Site admin can list top rated media in different context like user's, sitewide or group's media using "Top Rated Media" widget.
+Media rating addon for MediaPress.
+Allow users to rate photo, audio, videos etc on on WordPress/BuddyPress site.

+Features:-
+ - Rating Media
+ - Site admin controls for which type of media can be rated( you can selet Photo, audio, video etc), who can rate it.
+ - Can be enable for Sitewide, Members, groups media .
+ - List top rated Media by type/component.

 == Installation ==

 This section describes how to install the plugin and get it working.